 - Qualified financing threshold – $500K-$1M is fair

 - Cap on Conversion Valuation – Probably not a good idea for a founder note.

 - Maturity – Give yourself enough time to raise funding.
 18-24 months is fair.

 - What happens at maturity? – Realize that at maturity, the notes will become “due.”
 This means the person holding the note can, if they want to, demand repayment (they could just extend otherwise) and cause all kinds of problems if they don’t get repaid.
 If it’s just one founder or a couple of people you trust, this likely won’t be a problem.
 Make sure the maturity period is long enough, and be aware of the risk.
 A lawyer could draft in extra protections to kick in at maturity, but that customization will cost money.

 Good Forms to Use

-- Techstars has a great free set of Convertible Note docs to use here under “Debt Financing Structure.
+- Clerky has the ability to issue convertible notes cheaply.
 For founder notes, you don’t need the term sheet.
 While these aren’t rocket science, it’s still best to hire a lawyer if you want to completely avoid mistakes.
 But if it’s just one founder, or a small group of founders with no legal budget, they could probably handle this on a DIY basis if they read carefully.

 - Note that the Company’s Board of Directors should formally consent to the note financing.
 If you have a lawyer, ask for a simple board consent.
 The reality is, however, because only the founders are involved, you can just ratify later when you’ve hired decent counsel.